 PRE-EXISTING CONDITION – Any (1) condition for which medical advice, diagnosis, care, or treatment (includes receiving services and supplies, consultations, diagnostic tests or prescription medicines) was recommended or received during the 2 years immediately preceding the Certificate Effective Date; (2) condition that had manifested itself in such a manner that would have caused a reasonably prudent person to seek medical advice, diagnosis, care, or treatment (includes receiving services and supplies, consultations, diagnostic tests or prescription medicines) within the 2 years immediately preceding the Certificate Effective Date; (3) injury, illness, sickness, disease, or other physical, medical, mental, or nervous conditions, disorder or ailment (whether known or unknown) that, with reasonable medical certainty, existed at the time of application or within the 2 years immediately preceding the Certificate Effective Date.
 For the purposes of the Complications of Pregnancy coverage offered hereunder, Pregnancy will not be included within the definition of a Pre-existing Condition.

-PREMIUM – The amount of money you must pay to your insurance company for coverage, whether for international major medical, short term international travel, domestic short term medical, or international term life.
+PREMIUM – The amount of money you must pay to your insurance company for coverage, whether for short-term international travel or international term life.

 PRENATAL CARE – This is to describe the standard care that a woman should receive while she is pregnant.
 An example would be a procedure like an ultrasound.

 PRESCRIPTION DRUGS/MEDICATIONS – Medications that can only be purchased with a physician’s prescription.